tusen-ai/naive-ui/demo/pages/docs/jsx/enUS/index.md

 In naive-ui, all props look like `on-update:*` has a corresponding `onUpdate*` prop (since in JSX `on-update:*` and `onUpdate:*` are not valid prop names).

-If you find it doesn't exist, I must forget to make it.
+If you find it doesn't exist, I must have forgotten to make it.
 Please create an issue or PR.

 For example, `<n-select @update:value="..." />` in template can be written in `<NSelect onUpdateValue={...} />`.